Mount Datuk, Malaysia: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types G. Ensure that you choose the necessary kind.
-Many adapters that you can buy are just plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types G. Take care to choose the right kind.
+The majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 What to wear/what to pack: